 Since the third quarter of 1996, the Company has begun an active effort to improve the profitability of new and existing business.
 To date this effort has focused primarily on reviewing existing contracts, including those with managed care organizations, and selectively repricing or discontinuing business with existing accounts which perform below Company expectations.
-The Company believes that as a result of this effort, the first quarter of 1997 was the first quarter in two years that the Company's price per accession or specimen increased versus the comparable prior year quarter.
+The Company believes that as a result of this effort, the fourth quarter of 1996 was the second consecutive quarter since the Merger that the Company's price per accession or specimen did not decline versus the immediately preceding quarter.
 The Company is also targeting price increases across most of its business lines, including specialty and niche testing which have not seen price increases since the Merger.
 While such increases may adversely affect volumes, the Company believes that such measures along with other cost reduction programs, will improve its overall profitability.
 Finally, the Company is reviewing its sales organization and expects to modify its commission structure so that compensation is tied more directly to the profitability of retained and new business instead of the current practice of basing commissions primarily on revenue generated.
 The Company is also reviewing alternatives relating to regions of the country and certain businesses where profitability is not reaching internal goals and may enter into joint ventures, alliances, or asset swaps with interested parties in order to maximize regional operating efficiencies.